JYNNEOS vaccine consent, supply and administration in NSW

 • Address

-• the date and time the Vaccine was administered, batch number, serial number, site of Vaccine injection, route of injection and name of vaccination service provider and supervising medical practitioner (if provider is a RN).
+• The date and time the Vaccine was administered, batch number, serial number, site of Vaccine injection, route of injection and name of vaccination service provider and practitioner.

 • Following vaccination, observe the patient for 15 minutes, and check the patient has no signs or symptoms requiring clinical review prior to discharge.